dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/fabric-configs.md

 ## Permissions

 The AAD identity (user or service principal) must be a Fabric Workspace admin to work on the database level at this time.
-Fine grain access control will be in-corporated in the future.
+Fine grain access control will be incorporated in the future.

 ## cross-database macros